George Meredith: End of first marriage

 The Death of Chatterton, a notable painting by the English Pre-Raphaelite painter Henry Wallis (1830–1916), for which Meredith served as the model, was exhibited in 1856.
-Mary and Wallis grew close and became lovers.
-In 1857, she fell pregnant to him and in April 1858 gave birth to a son, Harold, who was later known as Felix Wallis.
+Mary Meredith and Wallis grew close and became lovers.
+In 1857 she became pregnant by him and in April 1858 gave birth to a son, Harold, who was later known as Felix Wallis.
 The relationship with Wallis however did not last; having spent some of 1858 with him in Capri, she returned to England with Harold, and from then on moved frequently.
 She died three years later, of kidney failure, a few months after moving to Grotto Cottage, Oatlands Park, Weybridge.
 Meredith was by this time living in Chelsea, where he kept rooms in Hobury Street and often had Arthur in his care.
 He did not attend Mary's funeral; neither did Henry Wallis or her father.

 Meredith's first major novel, The Ordeal of Richard Feverel, emerged from his experience of the collapse of his marriage and shocked many readers with its sexual frankness.
 His collection of fifty sonnets entitled Modern Love (1862) also traces the decline of a marriage and has been described by Dorothy Mermin as "a curiosity of Victorian literature" and "a point of intersection between Victorian poetry and the Victorian novel"; "in a very real sense novelistic", it is notable for its "psychological realism" and "extreme subjectivity".

 In 1861 he published Evan Harrington, a novel which deals with class, manners and mimicry.
 It upset his father, living at the time in Cape Town, who complained: "I am pained beyond expression, as I consider it aimed at myself."
 The novel, according to the critic Richard Cronin, "recklessly betrays family confidences" and constituted a "treacherous burlesque of his own family's history, but also ... [a] love letter to his family".